BhavyaMehta2/UNET/README.md

 ## Log File Overview

-The provided log file (`simulation.log`) captures interactions between different nodes in the network simulation.
-It includes details such as timestamps, node interactions, network operations, node acknowledgments, and more.
+The provided log file (`one_cycle.log`) captures interactions between different nodes in the network simulation.
+It includes details such as timestamps, node interactions, network operations, node acknowledgments, and more during one cycle of the protocol.

 [Click here](https://github.com/BhavyaMehta2/UNET/blob/main/one_cycle.log) to view the log file.

+The entire log file is also provided as (`log.txt`).

 ## Pseudo-Algorithm